thanthese/smarter-sum/readme.md

     $ echo '1,234 5,278, 1,000,000.123' | smarter-sum
     1,006,512.123

+Negatives are no big thing.

+    $ echo '100 -10' | smarter-sum
+    90

 And it will play nicely with dollar signs.

     $ echo '10.1 -$50' | smarter-sum